lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 to perform electronic structure calculations and ab initio molecular dynamics simulations of molecules and solids.

-Available Siesta packages can be listed and loaded with the following commands:
+Siesta is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$:~> module avail Siesta